-Where practicable, asbestos warning signs and labels must be installed to ensure that asbestos is not unknowingly disturbed without the appropriate precautions being taken.
-Managers and coordinators, in consultation with the WHS Team, are responsible for ensuring that appropriate asbestos warning signs and labels are displayed at workplaces within their area of responsibility.
+Asbestos warning signs and labels must be installed to ensure that asbestos is not unknowingly disturbed without the appropriate precautions being taken.
+Managers and coordinators, in consultation with the HSW Team, are responsible for ensuring that appropriate asbestos warning signs and labels are displayed at workplaces within their area of responsibility.